 You can set up your Table so that ratios remain meaningful when you change the view on-the-fly using selectors:

 In the Pivot menu, add the Country Dimension as a Row below your Metrics.
-The Pivot panel should look like this:
+Swap Month for Year and add totals too, so that the grid and Pivot panel look like this:

 For Margin% and Revenue Growth%, select Advanced aggregator > Growth as above.